htkelly/pubspotx/README.md

 ## Functionality

-On launching the app, users can sign up or log in with a google account or an an email or password.
+On launching the app, users can sign up or log in with a Google account or an an email or password.
 This is implemented using Firebase authenticaton.

 After signing in, users can navigate the app using a nav drawer.
 From the nav drawer they can sign out, change the app theme, and navigate to fragments for adding pubs, listing pubs, and displaying app information.
 They can also tap their profile picture to change it.